-Here I present my write-up of the WCS survey I shared on Facebook back in late March and early April of 2021.
+Here I present my write-up of the WCS survey I shared on Facebook in late March and early April of 2021.
 If you’d like a PDF of the survey to reference, I’ve made one available here.

 None of this is perfect, and I’m sure you’ll find things I could have done better all over.
-Still, I hope this information can be useful to people and, at least, should serve as an interesting snapshot of what our attitudes looked like during this specific pandemic period.
+Still, I hope this information can be helpful to people and, at least, should serve as an interesting snapshot of what our attitudes looked like during this specific pandemic period.

 In late March 2021, I helped create a survey seeking a limited understanding of the WCS community’s attitudes towards Vaccines, Social Dancing, and Competitions.

-This survey, in cooperation with the Wild Wild Westie team, was blinded in order to understand some specific questions they had before announcing the return of their event later this year.
+This survey, in cooperation with the Wild Wild Westie team, was blinded to understand some specific questions they had before announcing the return of their event later this year.
 Bringing back an event is a contentious subject in these times, and getting good information before making any public announcement seemed a prudent step.

-My personal goal in the project was to share these results with community leaders across the country (and the world) as I felt there might be valuable insights that could help people understand how dancers felt.
+My personal goal in the project was to share these results with community leaders across the country (and the world), as I felt there might be valuable insights that could help people understand how dancers felt.

 Shortly after announcing the survey, some excellent concerns were raised about the format and content of the survey, especially given my position, privilege, and life experience.
 As it turned out, there were many dimensions of the WCS experience that the survey did not provide options for or did not ask about entirely.
 That left essential segments of our community feeling neglected or excluded.
 I take responsibility for not thinking through and seeing the potential for these consequences and have learned an important lesson from this experience.
 I humbly ask the community’s forgiveness for any pain caused.
 More on this a bit later.